artsmf/blog/content/work/illustration/_index.md

 type : "work/illustration"
 ---

-For me illustration is a way to collect subjects that support an existing narrative or as a collection form a narrative of their own.
-I'm inspired by 16th century Dutch painters, 19th century artists, the work of the German abstract expressionist, the Golden Age illustrators, and the modern materials I have on hand.
-It's always in support of the story.
+Illustration is my way collecting and synthesizing what I see in the world to form a personal narrative.
+I pull inspiration from 16th century Dutch painters, 19th century artists, Art Nouveau artists, the Golden Age illustrators, and the modern materials I have on hand.